 There are tons of hummus varieties available to purchase, from roasted red pepper to spinach and artichoke.
-But making homemade hummus takes next to no time and tastes fresher, and you can experiment with unique ingredients to make it even more delicious and nutritious.
-One example is this twist on the basic hummus recipe, using black beans instead of garbanzos.
+But making homemade hummus takes next to no time, tastes fresher — and the best part is you can experiment with unique ingredients to make it even more delicious and nutritious.

 1 small jalapeño pepper, chopped (or 1/2 teaspoon cayenne pepper)

 - Add the garlic and jalapeño to a food processor or blender and puree.
 Add in the remaining ingredients and mix until smooth.